Emmanuel House Hospice

 We offer spiritual care and support to residents and their loved ones in a way that is unique to them.
-Some have connections to a faith while others may not.
+Spiritual care involves paying attention to what is happening on their “inner journey”.
 We walk with our residents and their loves ones, listening deeply to hear and honour their stories.
-They are our teachers, telling and showing us what is most important to them.
-Spiritual care involves paying attention to what is happening on the “inner journey”.
-Sometimes there are questions about suffering, hope, loss, meaning and many other aspects of our human experience.
-Our goal is to provide a safe and loving home where residents and their loved ones connect, share, and experience dignity as the end-of-life approaches.
+Our goal is to provide a compassionate environment where residents and their loved ones connect, share, and experience dignity.

 Some of the ways we offer support include:

 - Simple presence